mjulialobo/Launchbase-All-Projects/README.md

 <p> <a href="https://github.com/mjulialobo/Launchbase-Desafio3"> Challenge 3:</a> developing the backend of Rockeseat website, using  Node.Js and Nunjuncks template engine. </p>

-<p> <a href="https://github.com/mjulialobo/Foodfy"> Foodfy:</a> complete website for recipes, both back and frontend developed using HTML, CSS, JavaScritp, Node.Js and Nunjucks template engine.</p>
+<p>   <a href="https://github.com/mjulialobo/Stoody"> Stoody:</a> a manager for a private tutoring program, where teachers and students can be registered on a database created with postgreSQL.
+Stoody is part of Challenge 4 and 5!#Fullstack </p>

-<p>   <a href="https://github.com/mjulialobo/Stoody"> Stoody:</a> a website for online tutoring program, where teachers and students can register themselfs on a database.
-Still in progress!</p>
+<p> <a href="https://github.com/mjulialobo/Foodfy"> Foodfy:</a> Foodfy is a recipe website manager created using CSS, HTML, JavaScript, Node.js, postgreSQL and Nunjucks template engine.
+It is the finall project of Launchbase.
+Still is progress! #Fullstack</p>